XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab3-EntityFrameworkCore.md

 ## Using Dependency Injection
 .NET Core has a built-in dependency injection system and ASP.NET Core makes extensive use of this itself.

-To get familiar with injecting dependencies in our web API you will add a fictious mail service as an abstraction and an implementation.
+To get familiar with injecting dependencies in our Web API you will add a fictious mail service as an abstraction and an implementation.
 Create interface `IMailService.cs` and class `MailService` inside the `Infrastructure` folder.

 Add the following to interface `IMailService.cs`
 ```C#